 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
 People should have regular follow-ups with their doctor to monitor the effects of treatment and to check for a recurrence or distant metastases, which may occur even years after successful primary treatment.
 There is no known way to prevent recurrence of adenoid cystic carcinoma (AdCC).
 A secondary cancer is rare after AdCC.

-Cancer rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
-The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent and productive as possible.
+Cancer rehabilitation may be recommended after AdCC treatment, and this could mean any of a wide range of services, such as physical therapy, occupational therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
+The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent as possible.
 For instance, people treated with surgery may need rehabilitative services to regain physical function and flexibility.
 Treatments to the head and neck can affect swallowing and cause pain.
 These symptoms can be treated with rehabilitative therapy and, in most cases, get better gradually over time.
 Learn more about cancer rehabilitation.

 Follow-up care by an oncologic dentist may be needed after radiation therapy.
 Sometimes, dental care may be given by a prosthodontist if major surgery to the mouth or jaw has taken place during treatment.
 A prosthodontist is a dental specialist with additional training and certification in the restoration and replacement of broken teeth with crowns, bridges, and removable prosthetics, such as dentures.

 Learn more about the importance of follow-up care.

 Watching for recurrence